Samuel Lubkin: Electronic Computer Corporation

 A subsequent model named the ELECOM 120 was developed.
 This was essentially the ELECOM 100 (which worked on an octal system) modified for decimal operation, and given expanded memory capacity.
 In 1955 it was reported that there were five ELECOM 120s in operation; users included Griffiss Air Force Base, Westinghouse Aviation Gas Turbine Division and Shell Development Laboratories (now called Shell Development Emeryville).
-An ELECOM 50 machine also existed, though this was a purpose-built accounting machine, and an ELECOM 125 was planned, though there is no evidence this ever went into production.
+An ELECOM 50 machine also existed, though this was a purpose-built accounting machine, and an ELECOM 125.

 The ELECOM computers were reasonably successful in the market.
 In 1953, the Electronic Computer Corporation was acquired by the Underwood Typewriter Company, though Lubkin would stay on as Technical Director of their Electronic Computer Division.
 In interviews he spoke of pressure to produce cheaper and cheaper machines, and spoke of belief that the future of computing was in less-expensive, purpose-built machines for industry, and not in general purpose computing.

 However the Electronic Computer Corporation suffered as a division within the financially ailing typewriter company.
 Underwood eventually realized it did not have the financial strength to produce the inventory needed to sell the (individually expensive) ELECOM machines, even those that it was already under contract to produce.
 There was an outstanding order for ELECOM machines from Standard Oil that the chairman of Underwood had to back out of.
-In 1957 Underwood would get out of the computer business entirely, closing its computer division, after which Lubkin left.
+In 1957, Underwood would get out of the computer business entirely, closing its computer division, after which Lubkin left.